-Bookend your day with dinner in the 88 Limestone precinct – you can take your pick from Dovetails Restaurant or Pumpyard Bar & Brewery here in the repurposed and beautifully restored heritage Technical College buildings.
+Bookend your day with dinner in the 88 Limestone precinct – Pumpyard Bar & Brewery here in the repurposed and beautifully restored heritage Technical College buildings.

-Make dinner and dessert progressive by visiting Pumpyard Bar & Brewery for a locally brewed 4 Hearts coldie first, then Dovetails followed by Ungermann Brothers.
+Make dinner and dessert progressive by visiting Pumpyard Bar & Brewery for a locally brewed 4 Hearts coldie first, followed by Ungermann Brothers.

-The dessert menu is just as good – but it’s worth popping next door to new-kid on the block, Ungermann Brothers Ice-Cream Parlour for dessert.
+The dessert menu is just as good – but it’s worth popping into Ungermann Brothers Ice-Cream Parlour for dessert.
 Their product is made with all-natural ingredients!